josbeir/cakephp-attribute-registry/README.md

 - Search functionality to filter attributes
 - Re-discover button to refresh the attribute cache

+> [!NOTE]
+> **Context-dependent plugin loading**: If you notice fewer attributes in the DebugKit panel compared to CLI commands, this is likely because some plugins are configured with `'onlyCli' => true` in your `config/plugins.php`.
+These plugins aren't loaded in web context, so their paths aren't scanned.
+>
+> **Recommended workflow**: Run `bin/cake attribute discover` from CLI to populate the cache.
+Both web and CLI contexts will then read from the same cached results, ensuring consistency.

 ## Testing

 Run the test suite: